September 28, 2023

 Serving Easy Pumpkin Chocolate Chip Cookies

-Serve these delicious cookies with a cold glass of milk.
-The pumpkin flavor combines so well with the chocolate for this new favorite fall cookie (and try our salted caramel chocolate chip cookie bars, too, for another comforting treat).
-Or go all out and stick with the pumpkin flavor with a warm pumpkin spice latte on the side.
+The pumpkin flavor combines so well with the chocolate for this fall cookie, and try our salted caramel chocolate chip cookie bars, too, for another comforting treat.

 Want more favorite pumpkin recipes?
 Readers love our pumpkin delight dessert, pumpkin cheesecake, and pumpkin pie cupcakes.

-How to store Soft Pumpkin Chocolate Chip Cookies
+How To Store Soft Pumpkin Chocolate Chip Cookies

 IN THE FREEZER: Store these delicious cookies in the freezer in a Ziploc bag for up to three months.